TITLE I PARENTAL INVOLVEMENT

 - Ensure that e-mail and telephone communication will be used to survey parents who may not be available to attend meetings in person.

-- Ensure that the Superintendent’s quarterly newsletter, the district website, mailings, and/or The Connect-ED® notification system will be used to communicate meeting times and alternative contact information.
+- Ensure that the Superintendent’s quarterly newsletter, the district website, mailings, and/or the Blackboard notification system will be used to communicate meeting times and alternative contact information.

 To build parent capacity for strong parental involvement to improve their child’s academic achievement, the district and its Title I, Part A schools will, at a minimum: